tonethar/IGME-330-Spring-2020/weekly/interstitial.md

     - For fun, if you want, set your background to your favorite (or most feared) animal!
     - In the chat - tell us what digital entertainment (games, movies) or analog entertainment (board games, cards, yoga, …) have you been enjoying?

-2) Let's look over the myCourses Dropboxes:
+2) Let's look over the myCourses Dropboxes - there's one big change:
-    A) One big change:

       - the Vue.js "reactive" unit is now due Tuesday 5/5 (AFTER the final project) - what gives?!:
         - Reactive programming is an important topic
         - and we really don't want you to leave this course without being exposed to it
         - but its use is optional on Project 3
         - and the Vue.js assignment due dates were conflicting with Project 3 deliverables, and we don't want you all to have to focus on more than one big thing at a time in this course
         - so, please do these assignments when you have time, it's valuable knowledge to have and the assignments shouldn't take you too long
         - and do so earlier rather than later as you might wish to use Vue.js in your Project 3
         - ***Another way to think of this "finals week" Vue HW is that it's replacing our (cancelled) final exam***

     B) The PHP unit is almost done - hopefully you found value in constructing your own web service - and understand them better